Pedestrian and Bicycle Master Plan Update and

 Development of the Complete Streets Design Guidelines

-- The next Ad Hoc Pedestrian and Bicycle Master Plan Advisory Committee meeting will be held at 7:00 pm, Wednesday, December 3 at Samuel Tucker Elementary School (Mini Auditorium), 435 Ferdinand Day Drive.
-Accessible via DASH Route AT7.
+- The next Ad Hoc Pedestrian and Bicycle Master Plan Advisory Committee meeting will be held at 7:00 pm, Wednesday, February 4 at Alexandria City Hall, 301 King Street, Room 1101 (Sister Cities).
+Accessible via DASH Route AT2, AT4 and AT5.
 Meeting materials are below in the Meetings section.

 Online Interactive Wikimap and Survey

 Interactive Crowdsourcing Map - This interactive wikimap, available in both English and Spanish, was posted on the project webpage between August and October 2014, and allowed participants to provide input to the City about walking and bicycling routes and concerns, by adding comments, points, line and photos.
 Results of the mapping tool will be used to inform project recommendations.
 Results of the input to the Wikimap can be found here.